 A mortgage down payment is the money you commit to the purchase of a property, paid upfront.
 It is expressed as a percentage of the property price, with 5% being the minimum requirement.
-For mortgage down payments less than 20% CMHC Insurance is required, which is normally added to the mortgage amount.
+For mortgage down payments of less than 20%, the buyer must purchase a default insurance, which is normally added to the mortgage amount.
 Premiums are calculated as a percentage of the property price and vary for mortgage down payments of 5% - 9.99%, 10% - 14.99% and 15% - 19.99%.
-The greater the mortgage down payment the less of an insurance premium you’ll have to pay.
+The greater the mortgage down payment, the less of an insurance premium you’ll have to pay.

-Different property types have distinct mortgage down payment requirements.
-For example, a single-family home must have a down payment of 5%; a rental property and a property costing more than $1 million must have a down payment of 20% and a property with 5 or more units must have a down payment of 15%.
+Different property values have distinct mortgage down payment requirements.
+For example, a home valued at less than $500,000 must have a down payment of 5%; a property costing between $500,001 and $999,999.99 required a 10% down payment on the portion above $500k; and a property valued at more than $1 million must have a down payment of at least 20%.

 See and compare the best mortgage rates in Canada.